-Beneficial Use Supported- For each parameter, if ≥ 10 samples are available for a monitoring loation within the most recent 5-years, then the AU is considered to be supporting its designated use(s) if $\leq 10\%$ of the samples exceed the numeric criterion.
+Beneficial Use Supported: For each parameter, if 10 or more samples are available for a monitoring location within the most recent 5 years, then the site is considered to be supporting its designated use(s) if less than 10% of the samples exceed the numeric criterion.

-Beneficial Not Supported- For each parameter, if ≥ 10 samples are available for a monitoring location within the most recent 5-years, then the site is considered to be impaired-not supporting its designated uses-if $\geq 10\%$ of the samples exceed the numeric criterion.
+Beneficial Use Not Supported: For each parameter, if 10 or more samples are available for a monitoring location within the most recent 5 years, then the sites are considered to be impaired-not supporting its designated uses-if 10% or more of the samples exceed the numeric criterion.

-In circumstances where insufficient observations exist in the 5 year dataset to make a determination, 10 years of data is evaluated following the same assessment rule.
+In circumstances where insufficient observations exist in the 5-year dataset to make a determination, 10 years of data are evaluated following the same assessment rule.